Pastoral Theology

 CU 2210: Christian Anthropology-Eschatology

-Systematic theological reflection on the human person in the light of Christian revelation; the human person as created in the image of God, fallen through original sin, restored in Christ through grace; justification, good works and merit in the history of theology; Christian eschatology with a view towards hope and the contemporary problematic concerning hermeneutics.
+Capstone course explores the human person in light of Christian revelation; as created in the image of God, fall through original sin, restored in Christ through grace; and, the doctrines of justification, good works (human cooperation), and merit in the history of theology.
+This course also explores the destiny of the human person according to the doctrine of Christian eschatology with a view towards the hope of eternal union with God.

 CU 2212: Contemporary Moral Issues